-I just love a good bowl of soup during the fall, when the weather is just starting to cool down, and this recipe is one that I think you will want make over and over again because it’s tasty, and so easy to make.
+I just love a good bowl of soup when the weather is cold and rainy and this recipe is one that I think you will want to make over and over again because it’s so tasty, and easy to make.
 I like to serve it with a dusting of Parmesan cheese on top, and a rustic roll for dipping.
-I hope to see you all next week for Wellness Wednesday.

 12 ounces Kielbasa, any variety – sliced